 Communities should select strategies based on their context and constraints.
 The links at the end of actions provide more guidance materials and examples from small and rural towns across the country.

 - Incorporate adaptive reuse goals within subarea, functional, or comprehensive plans.
 Subarea plans encourage concentrated adaptive reuse programs, which can lead to more visible results than if the efforts were dispersed across a municipality (Burayidi 2018).

 - Identify existing building stock that is suitable for adaptive reuse and align policies with community growth priorities (Bellingham 2019).

-- Apply adaptive reuse strategies within growth areas [link to corresponding blog post] to concentrate walkable destinations in targeted areas.
+- Apply adaptive reuse strategies within growth areas [link to corresponding blog post] to concentrate on walkable destinations in targeted areas.

 - Engage community members and partners to identify potential adaptive reuse sites that can lead to desirable community destinations.
 They can also provide information on which sites and structures are underutilized and could be adapted to provide more comprehensive community benefits.